 Loss and legal costs, including fines and penalties resulting from a third-party claim.

 “Recent events in Australia have served as a reminder that any business can be targeted by cyber criminals,” explains Mason.
-“Cyber Liability Insurance can be a great way to help protect small business owners from claims and supports a small business owner’s profitability in the event of a cyber breach or attack.”
+“Cyber Liability insurance can be a great way to help protect small business owners from claims and supports a small business owner’s profitability in the event of a cyber breach or attack.”
 Have you reviewed your cyber risk lately?

 With cybercrime dominating the headlines of late, now may be a great time for small business owners to review their risk management strategy for cyber attacks.
 Remember – no business is too small to be targeted by cyber criminals.